OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 `' UNION SELECT password FROM Users WHERE name='admin'--`

-Adding SQL inline comments will be.
+Adding SQL inline comments will be

 `'/**/UNION/**/SELECT/**/password/**/FROM/**/Users/**/WHERE/**/name/**/LIKE/**/'admin'--`